-At St Mary's Catholic Primary School, we advocate for each child to receive the resources, experiences, appropriate interventions and support to be the best they can be.
+At St Mary's Catholic Primary School, Poole, we advocate for each child to receive the resources, experiences, appropriate interventions and support to be the best they can be.
+We stand in solidarity with the most vulnerable in our community.